hydronics2/2019-easy-bee-counter/instructions/README.md

 ![pic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/pics/10kPullup.PNG)

 ## TEST sensors
 Before you go any farther, test all your LEDs/sensors!
-It's much easier to test them now before going further.
+It's much easier to test these now before going further.
-Run the sample code blink_IR_Leds.
+Run the sample code [blink_IR_Leds](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/arduino/Blink_IR_Leds/Blink_IR_Leds.ino).

-You cannot see the IR LEDs but many phones and cameras allow you to see the IR LEDs.
+The IR LEDs are invisible to the human eye but many phones and cameras allow you to see the IR LEDs.
 See picture. (unfortunately most iphones have IR filters so try another phone until you see IR leds).
+This step is very important so make sure you can see all the LEDs.

 ![pic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/pics/ir_sensors_on.PNG)

 LEDs look good?
-If not, are no LEDs lighting up?
+If no LEDs are blinking?
 Check to make sure you have 3.3V on the 3.3V pin header.
-Try a camera from an Android phone.
-If one or two LEDs is out, reflow your pins and/or replace the LEDs until you get 100% LEDs blinking together.
+If one or two LEDs are out, reflow your pins and/or replace the LEDs until you get 100% LEDs blinking together.

-LEDs good, great, next test the shift registers with the sample code test_shift_registers.ino.
+LEDs good, great, next test the shift registers with the sample code [test_shift_registers](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/arduino/test_shift_registers/test_shift_registers.ino).
 Use a white piece of paper to trigger the sensors.
 If some sensors are not working, check your pins, heat up and reflow solder on pins as needed.

 ![pic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/pics/serial_output.PNG)